suyash144/DeepMatch/README.md

-# DNN tracking unit project
+# Tracking units with a deep neural network
-Train DNN to track the same units across days for Neuropixel recordings General idea: use contrastive learning, helped with autoencoders to capture the waveform features
+We train a DNN to track the same units/neurons/clusters across days for Neuropixel recordings.
+The general idea is to use contrastive learning, with autoencoders to capture the waveform features and project them into a latent space.

 # data structure
 data and code should be organized like this